hakanyalniz/Programming-Challenges/README.md

 2. Markov Chain Sentence Generator (markovChain.py): A sentence generator using markov chain.
 It essentially trains on large texts and trains to chain words one after another.
 The output looks ordinary at first glance, but it is really nonsense.
 3. To-Do List (toDoList.py): A to do list with GUI made using PyQt6.
 You can add, edit and delete tasks.
 You can also export or import them.
 4. Chatbot (chatbot.py): A simple and basic chatbot made using chatterbot.
 More of a proof of concept.
+5. ASCII Art (asciiart.py): Really interesting and fun way of turning ordinary pictures and art into ASCII art.